happybhati/release-service/README.md

 # HACBS Release service

-Release service is a Kubernetes operator to control the life cycle of HACBS-managed releases in the context of AppStudio.
+Release service is Kubernetes operator to control the life cycle of HACBS-managed releases in the context of AppStudio.

 ## Running, building and testing the operator